 Robert (Bob) Fay is director of research for digital economy at CIGI and responsible for research direction and related activities.
 He has extensive experience in macro- and micro-economic research and policy analysis.

 Taylor Owen is a CIGI senior fellow and the editor of Models for Platform Governance.
 He is an expert on the governance of emerging technologies, journalism and media studies, and on the international relations of digital technology.

-Susan Etlinger is a senior fellow at CIGI, where her work focuses on artificial intelligence and big data.
+Susan Etlinger is a senior fellow at CIGI and an expert on artificial intelligence and big data.

-Michel Girard is a CIGI senior fellow.
-Michel’s work at CIGI relates to standards for big data and artificial intelligence.
+Michel Girard is a CIGI senior fellow and an expert in the area of standards for big data and artificial intelligence.